"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Acknowledgments

 \section{Acknowledgments}

 The Klaus Tschira Foundation partially funded this research.
 We want to thank all team members for their commitment, feedback, and patience in this study.
 Also, we want to thank the Engage team, who provided us with a free trial for larger groups to run our study.
+A preprint of this paper is available on arXiv.org \citep{ThisPaperPreprint}.